-Dinner the previous night had ended abruptly as a strong squall with gusts of up to 40 kn winds and torrential down pour had forced us to move down below.
-After a quick count off, making sure everyone was safe and sound, the students started clean up and showed fantastic team work, helping each other out and caring for sea sick shipmates, while staff manned Vela on deck.
-To say the least, the past 48 hours of rough sea had taken their toll on many of the students, only a few lucky ones got away without any symptoms of sea sickness.
-Therefore it was a blessing waking op to the gentle rocking of a calm ocean, to walk up deck and sea blue skies a bright yellow sun, glassy condtions and favorable winds.
+Dinner the previous night had ended abruptly as a strong squall with gusts of up to 40 kn winds and torrential downpour had forced us to move down below.
+After a quick count-off, making sure everyone was safe and sound, the students started clean up and showed fantastic teamwork, helping each other out and caring for seasick shipmates while staff manned Vela on deck.
+To say the least, the past 48 hours of rough seas had taken their toll on many of the students.
+Only a few lucky ones got away without any symptoms of seasickness.
+Therefore it was a blessing waking up to the gentle rocking of a calm ocean, to walk up on deck and sea blue skies, a bright yellow sun, glassy conditions, and favorable winds.

-It was a day for the books, finally everyone could enjoy boat life again!
-We spent our day watching birds catching flying fish as we sailed by, kept an eye out for passing cargo ships and saw rainbows forming in the distance.
-In the afternoon students got to practice their navigation andamp; mapping skills during Seamanship class, while the rest of the staff enjoyed the calm conditions and sunshine in the cockpit.
-Yet again, we got rained out during dinner but this time we where lucky to experience a beautiful warm rain shower, no winds, rainbows and a golden sunset.
+It was a day for the books.
+Finally, everyone could enjoy boat life again!
+We spent our day watching birds catching flying fish as we sailed by, kept an eye out for passing cargo ships, and saw rainbows forming in the distance.
+In the afternoon, students got to practice their navigation mapping skills during Seamanship class, while the rest of the staff enjoyed the calm conditions and sunshine in the cockpit.
+Yet again, we got rained out during dinner, but this time we were lucky to experience a beautiful warm rain shower, no winds, rainbows, and a golden sunset.

-Stay tuned to see if Neptune accepted our sacrefices …
+Stay tuned to see if Neptune accepted our sacrifices …

 1. Our invite from Neptune to celebrate crossing the equator tomorrow